The Ultimate Digestive Enzymes Guide

 Are digestive enzymes the answer?

-A good first step when faced with these symptoms is to try an elimination diet, which eliminates common enzyme inhibitors like grains and legumes (and even potentially problematic veggies).
-You may be able to achieve healthy digestion simply by changing what you eat.
+A good first step when faced with these symptoms is to try an elimination diet.
+It removes common enzyme inhibitors like grains and legumes (and even some vegetables that may be harder to digest).
+You may be able to achieve healthy digestion by changing what you eat.

 Choosing the right enzymes

-If you’re interested in trying digestive enzymes, be sure to read the labels and always follow the manufacturer’s instructions for taking a dietary supplement.
-You should also maintain an ongoing conversation with your healthcare provider or dietitian to figure out which one might be best for you.
+If you are interested in trying digestive enzymes, read the labels and always follow the manufacturer’s instructions for taking a dietary supplement.
+You should also speak with your healthcare provider or dietitian to figure out which might be the best digestive enzymes for you.

-With so many brands on the shelf, choosing the best digestive enzymes can be daunting.
-There are no one-size-fits-all answers for enzymes and other dietary supplements, and different combinations or dosages may work for different people.
-Avoid brands with fillers or artificial agents, and decide if vegetarian capsules or natural digestive enzymes are a must for your lifestyle.
+Different combinations or dosages may work for different people.
+Avoid brands with fillers or artificial ingredients and decide whether vegetarian capsules or plant-based digestive enzymes are necessary for your lifestyle.

 Types of digestive enzymes supplements

-Enzyme supplements can be grouped into three categories by their source: animal, plant or sourced.
-Gerstmar most often recommends fungal-sourced enzymes for his patients as a potent, affordable and broad-spectrum option.
-Heads up: Since these enzymes are taken from mushroom or fungal extracts, they can have adverse effects on people with extreme fungi sensitivities.
+Enzyme supplements can come from animal, plant, or fungal sources.
+Gerstmar usually recommends fungal-sourced enzymes for his patients as a potent, affordable, and broad-spectrum option.
+Note: Since these enzymes are derived from mushroom or fungal extracts, they can have adverse effects on people with extreme fungi sensitivities.

-Animal-derived enzymes (usually pancreatic products from pigs) are broad-spectrum, potent and most similar to our own enzymes, but tend to be more expensive and less shelf-stable, and they can be difficult for people with more sensitive immune systems.
+Animal-derived enzymes (usually pancreatic products from pigs) are broad-spectrum, potent, and most like human enzymes.
+They tend to be more expensive and less shelf stable.
+They can be difficult for people with more sensitive immune systems to handle.

-Supplements can help out when enzymes are low all around, or you want to target a particular deficiency.
-Specific enzymes tackle specific compounds in your diet, so identifying which foods you struggle to digest can help narrow the enzymes you need.
+Supplements can assist when your enzyme production isn’t sufficient or when you want to target a particular deficiency or food intolerance.
+Specific enzymes tackle specific compounds in your diet, so identifying which foods you struggle to digest can help you determine the enzymes you need.
 Most often, a combination supplement with a blend of multiple digestive enzymes can provide the best support for low enzyme production.

 Below, you’ll find a quick list of some common digestive enzymes and the foods they help target.